netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-rancher.md

 In this deployment, you can use the Citrix ADC CPX instance for load balancing the North-South traffic to microservices in your Kubernetes cluster.
 Citrix ingress controller is deployed as a sidecar alongside the Citrix ADC CPX container in the same pod using the `citrix-k8s-cpx-ingress.yaml` file.

-Perform the following steps to deploy the Citrix ingress controller as a standalone pod on the Rancher platform.
+Perform the following steps to deploy the Citrix ingress controller as a sidecar with Citrix ADC CPX on the Rancher platform.

 1. Download the `citrix-k8s-cpx-ingress.yaml` file using the following command.